MicrosoftDocs/azure-devops-yaml-schema/task-reference/xcode-v5.md

 **`xcprettyArgs`** - **Xcpretty arguments**<br>
 `string`.
 Optional.
 Use when `useXcpretty == true`.<br>
 <!-- :::editable-content name="helpMarkDown"::: -->
-If xcpretty is enabled above, specify arguments for xcpretty.
-See [xcpretty](https://github.com/xcpretty/xcpretty) on GitHub for a list of xcpretty arguments.
+If `xcpretty` is enabled, this input specifies arguments for `xcpretty`.
+See [a list of xcpretty arguments on GitHub](https://github.com/xcpretty/xcpretty).
 <!-- :::editable-content-end::: -->
 <br>